mfaerevaag/wd/README.md

     Note, a warp point cannot contain colons, or only consist of only spaces and dots.
 The first will conflict in how `wd` stores the warp points, and the second will conflict with other features, as below.

+    You can omit point name to use the current directory's name instead.

  * From an other directory (not necessarily), warp to `foo` with:

         $ wd foo